Julie Delon, Professeure de Mathématiques Appliquées

 Trouver mon bureau (752) aux Saints-Pères

-- Master Mathématiques, Modélisation et Apprentissage, Paris Descartes
+- M2 Mathématiques, Modélisation et Apprentissage, Paris Descartes

 How to retard science?